Featured in HealthCareInnovation, Industry Voice, April 5, 2019

 By Chris Jaeger, Advisor for ACO and Health System Strategy

 While health systems are rapidly adopting telehealth platforms to support value-based care arrangements, these solutions also create significant value for traditional (fee-for-service) lines of business.
-In particular, eConsults benefit both the patient and provider by enhancing quality of care, efficiency, and experience.
+In particular, eConsults benefit both the patient and provider by enhancing the quality of care, efficiency, and experience.

 While healthcare spending is higher in the U.S. than in many other countries, the U.S. isn’t leading its peers in clinical outcomes.
-In fact, it was ranked last place among the 11 countries for health outcomes, equity and quality, despite having the highest per capita health earnings.
+In fact, it was ranked last place among the 11 countries for health outcomes, equity, and quality, despite having the highest per capita health earnings.
 Although hospitals are only one component of a health system, they are facing huge barriers in achieving quality and efficiency improvement.

 “Our expenses continue to rise, while constraints by government and payers are keeping our revenues flat.”

 In an explanation letter, Brigham Health president Dr. Betsy Nabel offered his insights and views to employees on the topic in 2017.
 He stated that the hospital will “need to work differently in order to sustain our mission for the future.”

 Here are four ways eConsults benefit and create significant value for health systems:

 In 2017, The Association of American Medical Colleges (AAMC) projected a shortage of up to 104,900 physicians in the U.S. by 2030—61,800 of those being specialists.
 This evolving shortage in specialist doctors is exacerbating capacity challenges within health systems.
 A Merritt Hawkins study across 4 medical specialties (cardiology, dermatology, orthopedic surgery, and obstetrics and gynecology) in 15 major metro areas found appointment wait times increased 25 percent from 2014 to 2017—with some of the longest wait times spanning up to 165 days.